tinkerbell/tinkerbell.org/content/concepts/_index.md

 A template may include custom variables which will be substituted before execution.
 For example, in the below, _worker_ is targeted hardware that is defined separately and is substituted in a template at the time of creating a workflow.

-Templates are each stored as blobs in the database; they are later parsed, during the creation of a worflow.
+Templates are each stored as blobs in the database; they are later parsed, during the creation of a workflow.

 A user can CRUD a template using the CLI (`tink template`).